Mikilll94/ds-task/README.md

 ```

 ### Assumptions
-- Website works on all modern browsers.
+- Website should work on all modern browsers.
 IE is not supported.
 - Website is fully responsive.
-It works on mobile, tablet and desktop.
+It should work on mobile, tablet and desktop.
 - vue-atlaskit is used as a UI library.
 - Website scores high on Google Lighthouse.
 - Website is a SPA without Server Side Rendering.
+- Submitted data is saved in the Session Storage.
+In UserService.ts file, you can easily change this to connect to an existing API.

 ### Applied techniques
 - Project was created using vue-cli, which is a standard way of creating Vue projects.
+- vue-router is used to provide client-side navigation
-- CSS Flexbox and CSS Grid for laying out content.
+- CSS Flexbox and CSS Grid are used for laying out content.
 - TypeScript is used to provide type checking and better IDE support.
-- vee-validate is used to make form validation easier.
-IMO this is the best form validation library in Vue ecosystem.
+- vee-validate library is used to make form validation easier.
 - SCSS is used instead of plain CSS.
-This allows nesting CSS rules and creating SASS variables.
+This allows nesting CSS rules and creating variables.
-- Netlify is used as a hosting provider because it is free and very easy to use.

 ### Alternative solutions
 - Scaffold project using Nuxt.js instead of vue-cli.
 This would result in better SEO.
 - Write form validation by yourself instead of using vee-validate.
-This would result in more boilerplate in code.
+This would be more time-consuming and it would produce more boilerplate.
 - Do not use vue-atlaskit.
 Instead create controls from scratch.
-This would be much more time-consuming (i.e. date control could be very hard).
+This would be more time-consuming (especially for date control).
 - Create a different navbar layout.
 - Use React instead of Vue.
-I was thinking about this but eventually I sticked to Vue.
 - Create hamburger menu on mobiles.
-This would be necessary only if we have more navigation links.
+This would be necessary only if we would have more navigation links than two.

 ### Other comments
+- When there is enough space in the viewport, the footer stays at the bottom of the screen.
+When there is no space in the viewport, the footer stays after the content.
-- Form is validated on submit, field change and field unfocus.
+- Form is validated on submit, input change and input unfocus.
-- When clicking "Submit" and validation fails, then the view is scrolled to the first error.
+- When clicking "Submit" and there is an error, the page is scrolled to the first one.
 - Avatar image is not required.
 - Avatar image must be jpg, jpeg or png file.
-- Avatar image cannot have a size bigger than 2MB.
+- Avatar image cannot have bigger size than 2MB.
 - "About" field is not required.
-- "Phone" field only accepts digits, spaces and "+" character
+- "Phone" field accepts only digits, spaces and "+" character.